IBM/audit-ci/README.md

 # audit-ci

-This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit` or `yarn audit` finds vulnerabilities at or above the specified threshold.
+This module is intended to be consumed by your favourite continuous integration tool to halt execution if `npm audit` or `yarn audit` finds vulnerabilities at or above the specified threshold while ignoring allowlisted advisories.

 ## Requirements